s-patompong/hmrc-api-php/README.md

 ## Development & Contribution
 Contributor is more than welcome to help develop this library, all the important methods should have unit test.

-To run test, simply call `composer run-script test` command on terminal.
+To run test, simply call `composer run test` command on terminal.